-This year our Pupil Voice group are supported by Miss Skinner and have a two - three pupil reps from each class.
+This year our Pupil Voice group is supported by Mr O'Donnell and has two - three pupil reps from each class.
 The Pupil Voice group evaluate our school based on How Good is Our School edition 4 (HGIOS 4) for Children.